 UCAS Codes: F300 BSc, F303 MPhys

 The structure of our courses reflects the structure of the subject.
 All students take the core lecture and practical modules and choose further modules from the lists of options.
-The core covers the fundamental principles, like those of quantum theory, thermodynamics and relativity.
-The options concentrate on the phenomena the basic laws can explain, such as how stars form, how elementary particles interact or how well materials conduct.
-A proportion of modules can be taken from outside of physics.
+The core lectures cover the fundamental principles, like those of quantum theory, thermodynamics and relativity.
+The options concentrate on the phenomena the basic laws can explain, such as how stars form or how elementary particles interact.
+You can take some modules from outside of physics.
 We encourage students not only to consider modules related to physics, for example in computing, but also modules in philosophy and modern languages.